-Would you like to participate in this inspiring programme in 2016?
-The TimeBank Hurunui Learning Exchange is a series of workshops, short courses, field trips, seminars and fun events for TimeBank Hurunui members who would like to share their knowledge with the wider community.
+Would you like to participate in this inspiring programme?
+The TimeBank Hurunui Learning Exchange runs community workshops, short courses, field trips, seminars and fun events on behalf of time-bank members who would like to share their knowledge and meet others with similar interests.

-TimeBank Hurunui's database is a fascinating inventory of the many diverse skills and talents that you are happy to offer each other.
-Just check out the website's Directory listings and Offers and Requests posts, to see what a resourceful, experienced and skilled bunch of people we truly are!
+TimeBank Hurunui's database is a fascinating inventory of the many diverse skills and talents that members are happy to offer each other.
+Just check out the website's TimeBankers' Talents and Offers and Requests posts, to see what a resourceful, experienced and skilled bunch of people we truly are!

 In order to tap into this willingness to share and deepen our resources within our community, we plan the Learning Exchange to encourage life-long learning, raise awareness of time banking and attract new members.

 How does the Learning Exchange Work?

 Depending on what members offer, we will design a learning event to suit each proposal.
 These could be:

 One-off workshops (typically a day or half-day, or an evening)

 Examples: Art & creative crafting Health and wellbeing Fixing, repairing, repurposing

 Seminars/forums (an ideas-sharing and discussion forum may be a few hours to a full day.
 Some seminars may inspire a follow-up, to translate the vision into action.
 This is how our time bank got started!)

 Examples: Community-building visions Starting up social enterprises Hurunui's historical heritage